-On April 3, 2017, the Company purchased Lexington Homes, which operates one manufacturing facility in Lexington, Mississippi.
-This transaction was accounted for as a business combination and provides additional home production capabilities and increased distribution into new markets in Southeast.
+On April 3, 2017, the Company purchased Lexington Homes, which operates a manufacturing facility in Lexington, Mississippi.
+This transaction was accounted for as a business combination and provides additional home production capabilities, further expanding our distribution into new Southern markets.

 The Company operates 20 homebuilding facilities located in Millersburg and Woodburn, Oregon; Nampa, Idaho; Riverside, California; Phoenix and Goodyear, Arizona; Austin, Fort Worth, Seguin and Waco, Texas; Montevideo, Minnesota (2); Nappanee, Indiana; Lafayette, Tennessee; Lexington, Mississippi; Martinsville and Rocky Mount, Virginia; Douglas, Georgia; Plant City and Ocala, Florida.
 The majority of the homes produced are sold to and distributed by independently owned retailers located primarily throughout the United States and Canada.
-In addition, our homes are sold through 43 Company-owned U.S. retail locations.
+In addition, our homes are sold through 39 Company-owned U.S. retail locations.

-We continually review our product offerings throughout the combined organization and strive to improve product designs, production methods and marketing strategies.
+We regularly review our product offerings throughout the combined organization and strive to improve product designs, production methods and marketing strategies.
 The supportive market response to the past and recent acquisitions has been encouraging and we believe that these expansions provide positive long-term strategic benefits for the Company.
 We plan to focus on developing synergies among all operations, which continue to have organic growth potential.

-Industry and Company Outlook
+Company Outlook